Kanban For Projects and Tasks

 To access the Kanban view of Projects, from the main Projects area, select the Kanban button found near the top right corner of the main view, just to the right of the List and Gantt views, as shown here:

-Clicking a task's card will show the task's Details Tray.
+Clicking a project's or task's card will show the task's Details Tray.
 Icons displayed on task cards represent different task details.

 These can include dates, attachments, % complete, priority, description, duration, work, and notes.
 Hovering the cursor over an icon will show more information.
 The fields displayed on cards can be configured to display in the Fields to Display settings, globally or individually.